88markus88/EnvMonitor/README.md

 All data that the EnvMonitor provides can be shown via the Blynk App - very simple and powerful.
 Since the service is cloud based, the data can be viewed at every location.
 Blynk also supports a local server (e.g. on a Raspberry) - this eliminates the costs for the Blynk service.

+Now also beginning to add support vor Thingspeak and for Virtuino

 ## Sensors:
 So far the following sensors and devices on the following list can be included.
 Selection is done by modification of the #defines in *GlobalDefines.h*:
 - BME280 (Temperature / Humidity / Pressure) via I2C